JTimmr/thesis/README.md

-# research_core
+# Collusive Dynamics from Evolutionary Market-Making Strategies in a Calibrated Limit Order Book Simulation

-A Python package for limit order book (LOB) simulation, Hawkes process calibration, and market-maker backtesting.
+This repository provides the simulation, calibration, and analysis toolkit for studying market microstructure and market-maker behaviour in a calibrated limit order book environment.
 Built around empirical data from the Warsaw Stock Exchange (WSE) WSELOB-2017 dataset.

 ## Overview